Choosing a Location

 Many builders will offer a range of pre-designed plans to choose from.
 Each plan may also have a number of elevations (front view) to select from.
 Sometimes you get lucky and there are model homes you can walk through that give you an idea of how the floor plan will look once built.

-These are the things to look for when choosing the floor plan that suits you:
+These are the things to look for when choosing a floor plan that suits you:

 Choosing your Upgrades